funktionale-programmierung/bob2015/2017/en/cfp.md

 # Call for Contributions

-You drive advanced software engineering methods, implement ambitious architectures and are open to cutting-edge innovation?
+You are actively engaged in advanced software engineering methods, implement ambitious architectures and are open to cutting-edge innovation?
 Attend this conference, meet people that share your goals, and get to know the best software tools and technologies available today.
 We strive to